Disclosure Policy and IR Policy

 (1) Information Gathering Process

-Officers responsible for information disclosure gather information and report information requiring timely disclosure when uncovered to the Corporate Communications Department (department in charge of information disclosure).
+Officers responsible for information disclosure will make efforts to gather information.
+If any information requiring timely disclosure is grasped, the officer will report it to the Corporate Communications Department (department in charge of information disclosure).

 The Corporate Communications Department reports all information requiring timely disclosure to the Corporate Accounting Department in charge of provisional financial reporting.